kevin-wangzefeng/enhancements/keps/sig-cloud-provider/providers/20191206-cloud-provider-huaweicloud.md

 We would like a repository named `kubernetes/cloud-provider-huaweicloud` to host HUAWEI CLOUD specific code.

-The owner of the subproject can be the subject leads listed on above.
+The owners of the subproject can be the subject leads listed on above.

 ### Meetings